Welcome Back to Florida, White Pelicans

 White Pelican Island (Gasparilla Sound)

-View from Placida with pelicans off in distance
+View from Placida with pelicans off in the distance

 Yep, just one more reason to love authentic Florida.